Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/2c4fd12f-4995-43bc-b1bd-faaa1d6291a7" />
 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/17f7032a-f654-4c22-81e9-acbc1cbe368f" />
 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/b490e2f2-76aa-49f1-b37c-e986cb3e4126" />

 In the above graph we can see that, due to short channel effect we are seeing a linear behaviour for higher Vgs and Vds being constant.</br>

 ### L6 Labs Sky130 Vt
-Now we will calculate Threshold Voltage Vt for Id vs Vgs curve.
+Calculate Threshold Voltage Vt for Id vs Vgs curve.

 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/1e4b97da-884d-4447-b8ae-4d83ff1aef33" />

 In the curve we can see that Vt is the value when current increases drastically for small change in Vgs.
-To calculate we will draw tangent on the curve and see where it touches.</br>
+To calculate we will draw tangent on the curve and see where it touches.It comes at around 0.76V</br>

 <img width="292" height="30" alt="image" src="https://github.com/user-attachments/assets/dfd6b8ca-308f-425e-97d0-58cb1799fca4" />

-It comes at around 0.76V.

 ## CMOS voltage transfer characteristics (VTC)

 ### L1 MOSFET as a switch
-We will now look at the device parameters from the switch point of view.</br>
+Let us oberve the device parameters from switch point of view.</br>

 <img width="907" height="508" alt="image" src="https://github.com/user-attachments/assets/6bb70912-c36e-4031-bf01-7e05871b28a8" />
 The above shows MOSFET as a switch:
-* When |Vgs|<Vt, device is OFF and it acts as open switch
+* When |Vgs|<Vt, device is OFF, acts as open switch
-* When |Vgs|>Vt, device is ON and it acts as closed switch
+* When |Vgs|>Vt, device is ON, acts as closed switch

 <img width="1220" height="685" alt="image" src="https://github.com/user-attachments/assets/48869cbb-daee-4a3b-96a8-bdd0fb45a79f" />